mattvenn/raspi-adventure/README.md

 * creating images with PIL
 * regular expressions

+This has been designed for already fairly advanced programmers (though not necessarily in python).
+More levels could be added to cater for beginners.

 # Installation

 This has been designed for the raspberry pi, so you'd need to change a few paths (hard coded) in the source.